run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-hpo.md

 > ...

-> Using HPO directory /nfs
+> Using HPO directory /hpo

 > Using configuration: {'batch_size': 32, 'lr': 0.001}

+### Examine the Results

 The Run:AI HPO library saves the experiment variations and the experiment results to a single file, making it easier to pick the best HPO run.
-The file exists within the shared NFS folder.
-Here is an example of two experiments with two epochs each:
+The file can be found in the shared folder.
+Below is an snapshot of the file for two experiments with two epochs each:

 ```
 creationTime: 24/08/2020 08:50:06